-Afternoon, my lovely readers!
-Today, I’m giving you the recipe for some incredible beef burgers for a real mid-week treat, loaded with toppings and sauces, but with low fat mince and plenty of vegetables to make up for the guilt of tucking into a dirty burger.
+Today I’m giving you the recipe for some incredible beef burgers for a real mid-week feast, loaded with toppings and sauces made with low fat mince and plenty of vegetables to go along with this ultimate dirty burger.

-We made sure we ate this on a day where we’d had a pretty healthy lunch and gone for a lovely long walk beforehand, so I didn’t really feel bad about it at all.
-I earned that burger – hell, I even had a glass of wine with mine!
+After a light lunch and a lovely long walk beforehand, I definitely felt as though I’d earned this one – hell, I even had a glass of wine with mine!

 250g 12% Fat Beef Mince

 1 Onion (half diced to go in with the mince, half sliced as a burger topping)

 1/2 Avocado, Sliced

 4 Mushrooms, Chopped